e-mit/vat-invoice/README.md

 ## Development and testing

 The Dockerfile has two targets: test and release.
-The release target avoids the inclusion of test files/packages in its hidden layers.
+The release target excludes test files/packages.

 Tests and linting checks run via GitHub actions, in the test container, after each push.